 Then $M$ is stable in every instance of {\sc spa-s} (obtained from $I$ by breaking the ties) that represents the true preferences of $s_i$.
+Consequently, we will focus on the concept of super-stability in the {\sc spa-st} context.

-Unfortunately not every instance of { SPA-ST} admits a super-stable matching.
-This is true, for example, in the case where there are two students, two projects and one lecturer, where the capacity of each project is $1$, the capacity of the lecturer is $2$, and every preference list is a single tie of length 2 (any matching will be undermined by a student and project that are not matched together).
-Nonetheless, it should be clear from the discussion above that a super-stable matching should be preferred in practical applications when one does exist.
+Unfortunately not every instance of {\sc spa-st} admits a super-stable matching.
+This is true, for example, in the case where there are two students, two projects and one lecturer, the capacity of each project is $1$, the capacity of the lecturer is $2$, and every preference list is a single tie of length 2; any matching will be undermined by some student $s_i$ and the lecturer involving a project that $s_i$ is not assigned to.
+Nonetheless, it should be clear from the discussions above that a super-stable matching should be preferred in practical applications when one does exist.